haiqalzmr/lab-exercise3/README.md

-# 🧠 Lab Exercise 3 – Social Media Opinion Mining (CDS-6344)
+# 🧠 Lab Exercise 3 – Social Media Computing (CDS-6344)

 This project completes **Lab Exercise 3** based on **Tutorials 10 and 11** of the **CDS-6344 Social Media Computing** course.